student organization funding policies

 Travel by car

-If you are asking for reimbursement for travel by car, we have some special requirements.
+If you are asking for reimbursement for travel by car, we have some special requirements and limits on how much we reimburse.

 We strongly recommend you use a University vehicle, available from Logistics, Transportation, and Parking.
 These vehicles are newer, more fuel efficient, and are fully insured by the University, and can be quite cost effective.
 For more information, visit LTP’s Fleet Services website, and to book, submit a request through CCI here.